Kashyap062004/NO2-concentration-Time-Series-Analysis/README.md

 # ⏳ Time Series Analysis of Air Quality (NO₂)

 This project applies advanced time series analysis techniques to air quality data, specifically focusing on NO₂ concentration levels collected over multiple years.
-The objective is to explore patterns, detect seasonality, and forecast future pollution levels using statistical models like ARIMA and machine learning-based approaches like Facebook Prophet.
+The objective is to explore patterns, detect seasonality, and forecast future pollution levels using statistical models like ARIMA.

 ## 📌 Key Features
 - Time series decomposition (trend, seasonality, residuals)
 - Rolling statistics for stationarity checks
 - Variance stabilization using log, square root, and Box-Cox transformations
-- Forecasting using ARIMA and Prophet models
+- Forecasting using ARIMA.
-- Anomaly detection using Z-score and IQR methods
 - Visualizations of year-wise trends and monthly patterns

 ## 📁 Dataset